MicrosoftDocs/win32/desktop-src/Intl/imn-setcandidatepos.md

-﻿---
+---
-Description: 'Notifies an application when candidate processing has finished and the IME is about to move the candidate window.
-The application receives this command through the WM\_IME\_NOTIFY message with parameter settings as shown below.' ms.assetid: '64252d88-130b-44c3-854a-78b01def7a13'
+Description: Notifies an application when candidate processing has finished and the IME is about to move the candidate window.
+The application receives this command through the WM\_IME\_NOTIFY message with parameter settings as shown below. ms.assetid: 64252d88-130b-44c3-854a-78b01def7a13
-title: 'IMN\_SETCANDIDATEPOS notification code'
+title: IMN\_SETCANDIDATEPOS notification code ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMN\_SETCANDIDATEPOS notification code